-Antibiotics, also known as antibacterials, are medicines which destroy or delay the bacterial growth.
+Antibiotics, also known as antibacterial, are medicines which destroy or delay bacterial growth.

 They include a range of potent drugs and are used to combat bacteria-induced diseases.

-Antibiotics are unable to treat viral infections including cold, flu and most coughs.
+Antibiotics are unable to treat viral infections, including colds, flu, and most coughs.

-The article should explain what antibiotics are, how they act, any possible side effects and the resistance to antibiotics.
+The article explains what antibiotics are, how they act, any possible side effects and the resistance to antibiotics.

 - Alexander Fleming discovered penicillin, the first natural antibiotic, in 1928.